project-zot/project-zot.github.io/docs/articles/workflow.md

 The following sections describe the step-by-step workflow.
 To view the steps combined into a single script, see [Reference: Full workflow script](#fullscript).

+For the workflow examples, the zot registry is assumed to be installed and running at `localhost:8080`.

 ### Step 1: Download the client tools